wangchning/vocabulary/Vocabulary.md

 - He's 16, but he often seems (to be) younger.
 - The children seemed (as if they were) tired.
 - It seems to me (that) he isn't the right person for the job.

+### seminar
+A seminar means a class or meeting, but it carries with it *extra weight*.
+An eductional seminar indicates a small, advanced study, while a meeting labeled as such means an intense exchange of ideas.

+The Latin seminarium originally referred to a *plant nursery*, a place of great growth.
+From this came the German seminar, referring to a formal educational group led by a professor.
+While university seminars are most frequently small-group studies of a particular issue.

 ### scope
 - I'm afraid that problem is beyond the scope of my lecture.